Schauder estimate for the boundary diffusion equaiton: Very weak solutions and weak solutions

 \section{Very weak solutions and weak solutions}

 In this section, we introduce some related definitions for the local equation \eqref{eq:boundary diffusion local standard} as preparation.
-The energy spaces similar to those that were introduced in standard parabolic theory allow us to give the notation of the very weak solutions and weak solutions.
+The energy spaces similar to those that are used for parabolic equations gives the notation of very weak solution.

-\begin{defn} We say that $u\in L^2\left(I_R; H^1 ( B^+_R) \right) \bigcap L^{\infty}\left(I_R;L^2(\pa' B^+_R)\right) $ is a very weak solution to \eqref{eq:boundary diffusion local standard} if it satisfies \be -\int_{\pa' Q^+_R } u \pa_t \phi + \int_{Q^+_R}a \tilde{\varphi} a_{ij}\pa_iu\pa_j \phi = \int_{\pa' Q^+_R }\left(f-bu \right)\phi - \int_{Q^+_R}a a_{ij}\pa_iu\pa_j\tilde{\varphi} \phi \ee for some $f\in L^2\left( \pa' Q^+_R \right)$ and every $ \phi \in C_c^{\infty}(Q_R)$.
+\begin{defn} We say that $u\in L^2\left(I_R: H^1 ( B^+_R) \right) \bigcap L^{\infty}\left(I_R:L^2(\pa' B^+_R)\right) $ is a very weak solution to \eqref{eq:boundary diffusion local standard} if it satisfies \be -\int_{\pa' Q^+_R } u \pa_t \phi + \int_{Q^+_R}a \tilde{\varphi} a_{ij}\pa_iu\pa_j \phi = \int_{\pa' Q^+_R }\left(f-bu \right)\phi - \int_{Q^+_R}a a_{ij}\pa_iu\pa_j\tilde{\varphi} \phi \ee for some $f\in L^2\left( \pa' Q^+_R \right)$ and every $ \phi \in C_c^{\infty}(Q_R)$.
 In addition, u is called an entire solution to

-if $u$ is a very weak solution to \eqref{eq:boundary diffusion local standard} for every $R>0$ and $\varphi$ is a constant function. \end{defn} For very weak solutions, we can employ DeGiorgi-Nash-Moser iteration to get $L^{\infty}$ estimate on $ \pa' Q^+_{R/2} $ as what had been done in \cite{2024JXY}.
-The existence of the very weak solutions is guided by the natural energy estimate, but the existence of the weak solutions defined below is derived under the compatible condition \eqref{eq:compatibility}.
-With \eqref{eq:compatibility}, we are able to study weak solutions and obtain corresponding Schauder estimates.
-From now on, we always utilize \eqref{eq:compatibility} when discussing estimates of weak solutions.
+if $u$ is a very weak solution to \eqref{eq:boundary diffusion local standard} for every $R>0$ and $\varphi$ is a constant function. \end{defn} For very weak solutions, one can employ DeGiorgi-Nash-Moser iteration to get $L^{\infty}$ estimate on $ \pa' Q^+_{R/2} $ as what has been done in \cite{2024JXY} and further explore Harnack type inequality.
+But, for the Schauder type estimate, we have to work with weak solution, which is viewed as a `` Stronger'' version of the very weak solution, to get gradient estimate.